molbrain/MORE-RNAseq/README.md

 ```
     TOOL_STAR=/usr/local/STAR-2.6.0c/bin/Linux_x86_64_static/STAR
 ```
-When you already have the tools in your $PATH (for example, the"`which STAR`" command shows the proper PATH, or the "`STAR`" command shows its usage and version information), of course, the below is no problem.
+When you already have the tools in your $PATH (for example, the `which STAR` command shows the proper PATH, or just the `STAR` command shows its usage and version information), of course, the below is no problem.
 ```
     TOOL_STAR=STAR
 ```